Hopp til hovedinnhold

 What to Do This Week

 • Schedule your first prenatal visit if you have not already.
 Most providers see patients between weeks 8 and 12.
+Our prenatal appointments guide explains what to expect at each visit.

 • Stay consistent with your prenatal vitamin.
 If it makes nausea worse, try taking it at night or with food.